k3jph/k3jph.github.io/honors/grand-duchy-of-westarctica.md

 an unwavering dedication to environmental advocacy and have actively engaged in projects that align with Westarctica's mission.

-{% include figure.html image="westarctica-flag.jpg" placement="right" width="40%"
-cap="The Flag of Westarctica"
-alt="The Flag of Westarctica" %}

 This dedication to environmental stewardship and the innovative approach of using a micronation as a platform for advocacy underscore the creative strategies necessary in today’s environmental movement.
 Westarctica’s focus on